intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 #### New device image property set

-A new device image property set is needed to inform the DPC++ runtime of the aspects that each kernel requires and the work-group or sub-group sizes it may require.
-This property set is named "SYCL/kernel reqs".
-The name of each property in the set is the name of a kernel in the device image.
+A new device image property set is needed to inform the DPC++ runtime of the aspects that each kernel or exported device function requires and the work-group or sub-group sizes that each kernel requires.
+This property set is named "SYCL/requirements".
+The name of each property in the set is the name of a kernel or the name of an exported device function in the device image.
 The value of each property has the following form:

 ```
 [entry_count (uint32)]